episode6/gdmc/README.md

  ```groovy
  gdmcValidateSelf.required = {false}
  ```
+- `gdmcValidateBuildscriptDeps`: A validation task that gets added as a dependant task to check and test.
+Looks to see if any of your buildscript dependencies are mapped in gdmc, and fails the build if the versions being used are different from those referenced in gdmc.

 ### gdmc aliases
 If you want to define groups of dependencies or even just shorten some dependency names, you can manually add aliases to the `gdmc.json` file.